-How does strong authentication help?
+How does strong authentication help curb crypto fraud?

 The fact that users cannot easily file claims or reclaim stolen crypto funds means protecting crypto accounts is more important than ever.
 Even if a user does not fall victim to cybercrime, the potential of them getting locked out of their account and potentially losing access to their digital wallet’s funds is extremely high.

 However, the problem doesn’t stop here - if exchanges present users with complicated sign up and sign in processes for the sake of security, users might switch to other exchanges, with a more favorable user experience.